hadashiA/VContainer/README.md

 ## Breaking Changes from v0.0.x

-- From 0.0.x, the API of LifetimeScope has changed.
+- From 0.0.x, API has changed.
   - [Obsolete MonoInstaller/ScriptableObjectInstaller and instead inherit LifetimeScope](https://github.com/hadashiA/VContainer/pull/15)
   - If you are using an earlier version, please check [Getting Started](#getting-started) again.